 That was the case until recently and before the introduction of modern solutions for customer journey management at the council.
 As the public access project manager Terry Wright has overseen the implementation of Qmatic’s updated system for customer processing and meeting handling for three years.
 The result has so far been several improvements for both customers and staff.

 Before modern queuing systems, all the visitors at the council office would have had to wait for their turn, state their business at the service desk and then, get help when the relevant council coworker was free.

 Today the visitors can plan their visit ahead, book the visit in advance, and can be sure to meet the right person for their individual needs.
-Customers who drop in without an appointment can discretely book themselves into a queue for a service by completing a digital form on a touch screen without having to disclose details about themselves in public.
-These innovations help visitors to feel safe, save time and makes planning easier for the council workers, especially since the reasons for people visiting varies from desperate social need to planning permissions.
+Customers who drop in without an appointment can discretely book themselves into a queue for service by completing a digital form on a touch screen without having to disclose details about themselves in public.
+These innovations help visitors to feel safe, save time, and make planning easier for the council workers, especially since the reasons for people visiting varies from the desperate social need to planning permissions.

-Terry pointed out that some of the cases are emergencies, like families who have just lost their home.
+Terry pointed out that some of the cases are emergencies, like families who have just lost their homes.
 In those cases, booking a meeting in advance is out of the question.
-But this type of urgent cases are less frequent in the daily routines at the council.
+But this type of urgent cases is less frequent in the daily routines at the council.